Peugeot 504: 1972

 During the year, fuel injected 504 saloons changed to a floor-mounted shifter on cars equipped with the manual transmission as well.
 The 504 Commerciale dropped the round headlights in favor of the standard units.

 1973

 In April 1973, because of the oil crisis Peugeot presented the 504 L. It featured a coil sprung live rear axle and reintroduced the smaller 1796 cc engine, now rated at 79 PS or 81 PS for the L Automatique.
 The different rear axle required somewhat more space; this required some alterations to the floor pan which meant marginally less boot space and rear headroom.
 At around the same time, the lineup was revamped as listed below.
-Also new was the 504 LD saloon, matching the Commerciale diesel although producing 56 PS.
-The L saloons can be recognized by the missing bumper overriders.
-Also during 1973, the column shifters were replaced by floor mounted ones on all 504 saloons.
+Also new was the 1.95-litre 504 LD saloon, matching the Commerciale diesel although producing 56 PS.
+The power of the Commerciale diesel dropped to 50 PS at the same time.
+The L saloons can be recognized by the missing bumper overriders and inside by the simpler dashboard with horizontal instrument cluster.
+Also during 1973, the column shifters were replaced by floor mounted ones on all other 504 saloons than the L.